132nd-vWing/OPEH-Brief/INTELLIGENCE/OPEH INTREP FOR D0.md

 ## ENEMY GROUND FORCE SITUATION

 ### SYRIAN FRONT
 The Syrian 2nd corps is deployed along the ISR-SYR border.
-As of now all enemy forces are sighted East of UNDOF line "BRAVO" (The Eastern border of the 1974 demilitarized zone)
+As of now all enemy forces are sighted East of UNDOF line "BRAVO" (The Eastern border of the 1974 demilitarized zone or "UNDOF ZONE")

 2nd corps consists primarily of 3 divisions: